Louisiana Voices Educator's Guide

 Folklorists intently observe people, events, and processes; identify types or genres of traditional culture that are being expressed; document these expressions; find appropriate ways of displaying the documentation; and preserve and catalog the documentation.
 These methodologies furnish educators rich opportunities to engage students in invaluable skill-building pedagogy that fits any curriculum and fills many requirements.
 Because students are directly involved in designing and conducting primary source research, they often embrace fieldwork and hence master skills that come with it: observing, questioning, listening, sequencing, analyzing, communicating, reporting, summarizing, recording, creating, assessing, revising, editing.

 By observing and documenting cultural expressions, from family stories to community events, students step outside their own worldviews to study how other people conduct their lives.
 By becoming "outsiders" looking inside their own and others' cultures, students often make fewer assumptions about other folk groups.
-Being able to step back and look at cultural expressions as an outsider would enhances tolerance as well as observation skills.
-In fact, the discipline of folklore promotes tolerance perhaps more than any other subject.
+Being able to step back and look at cultural expressions as an outsider enhances tolerance as well as observation skills.
+In fact, perhaps more than any other subject, folklore promotes tolerance.

 This unit on fieldwork provides many valuable suggestions for teaching students not only skills but concepts and ethics.
 Through their interaction with and observation of others, students navigate personal, technical, and conceptual complexities.
-Studying this chapter and then carefully modeling and practicing fieldwork techniques with students will pay off far better than merely assigning students an interview.
+Studying this chapter and then carefully modeling and practicing fieldwork techniques with students will pay off far better than merely assigning students to conduct an interview.
 From the script on how not to conduct an interview to ideas for student products, the information in this unit, Getting Started, and Unit I Defining Terms gives educators the equivalent of a mini-institute on folklife and the essentials to make a study of Louisiana folklife successful.
-This unit provides specific lessons to teach people fieldwork basics.
+This unit provides specific lessons to teach fieldwork basics to K-12 students.

 Cultural Sensitivity

 Folklife is inherently complex and touches on people's beliefs and way of life.
-Students should honor interviewees' beliefs, values, and privacy, and they will learn that trust creates better results.
+If students honor interviewees' beliefs, values, and privacy, they will learn that trust creates better results.
 For example, the line between sacred and secular traditions differs among folk groups.
 Mardi Gras may be a completely secular celebration for some and closely linked with a sacred calendar for others.
 Some people may deeply believe that a local legend is true, while others may dismiss it.
 Family stories often express family values.
 Respecting interviewees' beliefs about their traditions is important.
 Insiders' views of folklife differ from outsiders' views.
-Not everyone in a folk group will agree about a tradition; not everyone will practice it identically.
+Moreover, not everyone in a folk group will agree about a tradition; not everyone will practice it in the exact same way.
 There is great diversity even within folk groups.

 Folklife is not only a vehicle for positive and celebratory cultural expressions but also for more troublesome beliefs such as stereotyping and prejudice.
 Be aware that complex issues underlie folklife, but, as stated earlier, studying folklife can help increase tolerance and cultural understanding.